RESTGroup/rstsr-ffi/rstsr-blis-ffi/readme.md

 If you do not want to use dynamic loading, please disable default cargo features (`--no-default-features` when cargo build).

 The dynamic loading will try to find proper library when your program initializes.
+- This crate will automatically detect proper libraries, if these libraries are in environmental path `LD_LIBRARY_PATH` (Linux) `DYLD_LIBRARY_PATH` (Mac OS), `PATH` (Windows).
-If you want to override the library to be loaded, please set these shell environmental variable `RSTSR_DYLOAD_BLIS`, `RSTSR_DYLOAD_FLAME` to the dynamic library path.
+- If you want to override the library to be loaded, please set these shell environmental variable `RSTSR_DYLOAD_BLIS`, `RSTSR_DYLOAD_FLAME` to the dynamic library path.

 **NOTE**: When you call BLAS and LAPACK functions with dynamic loading, please **DO NOT USE** other crates (such as `rstsr_lapack_ffi`).
 Please make sure you are only using `rstsr_blis_ffi::blis`, `rstsr_blis_ffi::lapack`.
 Sticking to using `rstsr_blis_ffi` will make sure you are calling BLAS and LAPACK functions from BLIS, instead of other BLAS vendors.